BLiTz3R/ajax-typeahead/README.md

 # ajax-typeahead
 AJAX typeahead of Greek cities.
-Displays city name and population as the user types.
+Displays city name and population as the user is typing.